stormearthandlava/stormearthandlava.github.io/guide/general/builds.md

 # What does this build do?

-We heard you like {{ site.data.spell.fs }} and {{ site.data.talent.lvs }} so this build is entirely committed to the idea of maintaining {{ site.data.spell.fs }} on multiple targets and utilising all the benefits associated with consuming {{ site.data.talent.lvs }}.
+We heard you like {{ site.data.spell.fs }} and {{ site.data.talent.lvs }} so this build is entirely committed to the idea of maintaining {{ site.data.spell.fs }} on multiple targets and utilizing all the benefits associated with consuming {{ site.data.talent.lvs }}.
 These variants of Wildfire also include {{ site.data.talent.eb }} for its high power in single target and low target scenarios with relatively minor impact on total AoE value.

 Staples of wildfire as a M+ include {{ site.data.talent.sfd }}, {{ site.data.talent.splinter }}, {{ site.data.talent.sk }}.
 There are more swaps you could make within this archetype like {{ site.data.talent.sop }} swapped for {{ site.data.talent.afs }} which significantly simplifies your perceived gameplay, but in reality is weaker in most ways so all the variants below use {{ site.data.talent.sop }}.